-- DSUs are granted to certain executives, generally as sign-on equity, following approval by the Board of Directors - Vesting is over five (CEO and CIO) or six (CFO and President) years, vesting equally over the period - In addition, certain grants to the CFO and President also include performance criteria, where the volume weighted average price (VWAP) of Aimia's common Share price for any 20 consecutive trading day period is at least equal to \$6.00. - Align plan participants with Shareholder interests - DSU value directly tracks the Share price - In certain cases, DSUs only vest if the performance threshold is met - Motivate plan participants to pursue strategies that will enhance Shareholder value over the long-term
+- DSUs are granted to certain executives, generally as sign-on equity, following approval by the Board of Directors - Vesting is over five (CEO and CIO), six (CFO and President) or three (CLO) years, vesting equally over the period. - Align plan participants with Shareholder interests - DSU value directly tracks the Share price - In certain cases, DSUs only vest if the performance threshold is met - Motivate plan participants to pursue strategies that will enhance Shareholder value over the long-term

-More details of Aimia's long-term incentive plans, including Options, PSUs and DSUs, can be found under "Appendix B LONG-TERM INCENTIVE PLANS".
+More details of Aimia's long-term incentive plans, including Options, PSUs and DSUs, can be found under "Appendix B - Long-Term Incentive Plans - The DSU Plan".